ALTIBASE/Documents/Manuals/Altibase_7.2/eng/Spatial SQL Reference.md

 ##### Description

-NOTEQUALS is oppostie to EQUALS.
+NOTEQUALS is opposite to EQUALS.

 ##### Return Type